pivotal/docs-tap/tanzu-build-service/troubleshooting.hbs.md

 # Troubleshoot Tanzu Build Service

-This topic provides information to help troubleshoot Tanzu Build Service when used with Tanzu Application Platform.
+This topic tells you how to troubleshoot Tanzu Build Service when used with Tanzu Application Platform.

 ## <a id="eks-1-23-volume"></a> Builds fail due to volume errors on EKS running Kubernetes v1.23